 It wasn't even the first time Spidey and Ock teamed up, since they also set aside their differences when Hammerhead kidnapped Aunt May.
 Spider-Man wanted to rescue Aunt May because she was one of his loved ones (along with the fact that he was Spider-Man after all), while Doc Ock wanted to marry May so he could gain access to a nuclear power plant she had inherited.

-Another Spider-Man example was one of the most memorable stories of Inferno that didn't involve the mutant teams in the main storyline, where Spidey fought alongside J. Jonah Jameson to defend The Daily Bugle against the invading demon horde.
+In one of the most memorable stories of Inferno that didn't involve the mutant teams in the main storyline, Spidey fought alongside J. Jonah Jameson to defend The Daily Bugle against the invading demon horde.
 It was little wonder that the writers named the story "When the Bugle Blows!"

 Several years later, during the "Space Pirates!" story in the UK comic, the Autobots and Decepticons join forces to repel the Quintessons, who are trying to conquer Cybertron before Quintessa explodes.
 Ultra Magnus and Soundwave even get a Back-to-Back Badasses moment.
 At the end, Soundwave briefly considers the idea of a lasting peace, but realizes the two factions have come too far to ever resolve their differences.